IMC-UAS-Krems/NTMGTII_Assignment_2/README.md

 1. Implement on the server side a function `fibonacci` that takes a positive integer `n` as a parameter.
 This function will calculate the n-th Fibonacci number: a_n = a_{n-1} + a_{n_2}.
    - Don't forget to add error handling for those cases where the input is not valid!

 2. Modify the client to call that function with several values of `n` (both valid and invalid).
+If a value is invalid, the client will return the string `invalid input`.
 3. Create a new function on the server side that calculates and returns the **checksum** of the byte array provided as parameter (see Assignment 1).
 Modify the client to call the function using several example calls.